travis-ci/docs-travis-ci-com/blog/_posts/2012-05-02-announcing-pull-request-support.md

 Please note that we start unrolling for those people, that donated, so I was actually able to work on this.
 So, if you donated and want this, just [let us know](mailto:contact+pr@travis-ci.org?subject=Pull Request Support&body=Could you please activate PR testing for USER/REPO?
 I donated - Order #XYZ - and would love to use this feature.
 XOXO - NAME).

-If you didn't donate, but still want to use this feature, our [Love Campaign](https://love.travis-ci.org/) is still running.
+If you didn't donate, but still want to use this feature right away, our [Love Campaign](https://love.travis-ci.org/) is still running.